 AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops

-The device OS type is equal to “Windows 10 Enterprise for Virtual Desktops”.
-You can enter the device OS type as shown in the below screenshot in the value column.
+The device OS type is equal to “Windows 10 Enterprise for Virtual Desktops.”
+You can enter the device OS type in the value column, as shown in the screenshot below.

 AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops